awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Choose **Finish** to create the CMK\.

-**Tip**
-To use your new CMK programmatically and in command line interface operations, you need a key ID or key ARN\.
-For detailed instructions, see [Finding the Key ID and ARN](viewing-keys.md#find-cmk-id-arn)

-## Creating CMKs \(KMS API\)<a name="create-keys-api"></a>
+### Creating Symmetric CMKs \(KMS API\)<a name="create-keys-api"></a>

-The [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation creates a new AWS KMS customer master key \(CMK\)\.
+You can use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation to create a new symmetric customer master key \(CMK\)\.
 These examples use the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/), but you can use any supported programming language\.

 This operation has no required parameters\.
-However, if you are creating a key with no key material, the `Origin` parameter is required\.
-You might also want to use the `Policy` parameter to specify a key policy\.
+However, you might also want to use the `Policy` parameter to specify a key policy\.
 You can change the key policy \([PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html)\) and add optional elements, such as a [description](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) and [tags](https://docs.aws.amazon.com/kms/latest/APIReference/API_TagResource.html) at any time\.
+Also, if you are creating a CMK for [imported key material](importing-keys.md) or a CMK in a [custom key store](custom-key-store-overview.md), the `Origin` parameter is required\.

 The following is an example of a call to the `CreateKey` operation with no parameters\.
+This command uses all of the default values\.
+It creates a symmetric CMK for encrypting and decrypting with key material generated by AWS KMS\.

 ```
 $ aws kms create-key